WolverineXM/FinTechProject3/README.md

 The daily results are saved to the following location and later manually aggregated into one file for use in [AggregatedStatistics.ipynb](AggregatedStatistics.ipynb) to determine the average parameter values over the October 1, 2021 to October 15, 2021 in-sample period.

 `fl_name = 'AutoOutputFiles/df_best_params_' + testing_end + '.csv'`

 `df_best_params.to_csv(fl_name)`

 The following image illustrates the file versions for the in-sample period:
 ![](images/best_params_file_location.PNG)

+The bottom portion of this notebook relates to the optimal model paramters and the data is also plotted for visual review.
+The mean, standard deviation, skew,  and kurtosis for the current runs parameters accross all lags is also computed to describe the distribution of values.

 **Notebook:  [Current_rfc_model_algo_optimal_params_all_avg.ipynb](Current_rfc_model_algo_optimal_params_all_avg.ipynb)**